ascendho/The-Economist-Sharing/README.md

 ## Acknowledgements

-The color、icons、images of this project are from:
+The font-family、color、icons、images of this project are from:

+- <a href="https://www.google.com/fonts">Google Fonts</a>

 - <a href="https://yeun.github.io/open-color/">Open Color</a>
 - <a href="https://ionic.io/ionicons">Ionicons</a>、<a href="https://heroicons.com/">Hero Icons</a>